Independent record label: Overview

 Independent record labels are small companies that produce and distribute records.
-They are not affiliated with or funded by the three major records labels.
+They are not affiliated with or funded by the three major record labels.
 According to SoundScan and the Recording Industry Association of America, indie labels produce and distribute about 66% of music titles, but only account for 20% of sales.

 Many musical artists begin their careers on independent labels, hoping to further grow their career into signing with a record label.

 The distinction between major and independent labels is not always clear.
 The traditional definition of a major label is a label that owns its distribution channel.
-Some independent labels, particularly those with successful artists, sign dual-release, or distribution only agreements with major labels.
+Some independent labels, particularly those with successful artists, sign dual-release or distribution-only agreements with major labels.
 They may also rely on international licensing deals and other arrangements with major labels.
 Major labels sometimes fully or partially acquire independent labels.

 Other nominally independent labels are started and sometimes run by artists on major labels but are still fully or partially owned by the major label.
 These labels are frequently referred to as vanity labels or boutique labels, and are intended to appease established artists or allow them to discover and promote newer artists.

 According to the Association of Independent Music, "A 'major' is defined in AIM's constitution as a multinational company which (together with the companies in its group) has more than 5% of the world market(s) for the sale of records or music videos.
 The majors are currently Sony, Warner Music (WMG) and the Universal Music Group (UMG), with EMI and BMG (RCA/Ariola International) being the other two majors that made up the 'Big 5' of the 1980s and 1990s.
 If a major owns 50% or more of the total shares in a company, that company would (usually) be owned or controlled by that major."